Guendeli/guendeli.github.io/_posts/2018-07-18-GAMEDEV-COMMAND.md

         //....other inputs tied here
     }
 ```
-While this was working just fine during the early stages, it poses the problem of not letting the user configure his/her own input scheme, it forces us to write duplacate code for other moving units not controlled by the player and finally, makes implementing our undo feature a pain in the arse, enter our pattern.
+While this was working just fine during the early stages, it poses the problem of not letting the user configure his/her own input scheme, it forces us to write duplicate code for other moving units not controlled by the player and finally, makes implementing our undo feature a pain in the arse, enter our pattern.

 ## Command:
 we start by defining a base class that represents any triggerable game action: